How would you describe the company culture and work environment?

 Are activities such as volunteering/sport outside of the workplace seen as valuable to the company?

-Yes, we are looking for graduates with a strong academic background in the right subject area for the programme you’re applying for, but if you would like to use volunteering or sport examples in your application then please do as they can help demonstrate your teamwork, interaction, motivate and drive.
-Ofwat Recruitment team
+We are looking for graduates with a strong academic background in the right subject area for the programme you’re applying for, but if you would like to use examples outside of the workplace, such as volunteering or sport examples in your application then please do as they can help demonstrate Ofwat’s Framework for Success attributes.

 I still have questions – can I speak to someone?